100xdevs-cohort-2/assignments/README.md

-## here you can find solutions of the assignments :)
+## :penguin: here you can find solutions of the assignments :)